DronesForBlood/DronesForBlood/README.md

 # Installation instructions

+The full ROS package is assumed to be installed before installing and running this project.
+Check the [ROS website](https://wiki.ros.org/ROS/Installation) and install the version compatible with your current OS version.
+The project was tested for **Ubuntu18.04** and **ROS Melodic**.

 1. Clone the develop branch to a local folder, as well as the required submodules, and checkout to the adequate Firmware branch.
 Finally, compile the Gazebo SITL project:

 ```bash